Skip to main content

 Wind power - results in wildlife impacts.

-(c) The product-specific air emissions shall be presented in a bar chart, along with a regional average emission reference.
-The product-specific emission rates shall appear as a percentage of the average regional emission rate for each of the three types of air emissions.
-Percentages shall be calculated from comparison of product-specific and average regional emission rates on a basis of pounds emitted per megawatt hour.
+(c) A bar chart presenting the product-specific air emissions, along with a regional average emission reference.
+The product-specific emission rates shall appear as a percentage of the average regional emission rate for each of the three types of air emissions, with percentages being calculated from comparison of product-specific and average regional emission rates on a basis of pounds emitted per megawatt hour.

 (d) The figures reflecting the generation of radioactive wastes shall be presented in a table.
 High-level radioactive waste shall be reported in pounds per one thousand kilowatt hour (kWh), while low-level radioactive waste is to be reported in cubic feet per one thousand kWh.
 Any radioactive waste greater than zero but less than ".0001" shall be depicted as <0.0001.

-For use in the implementation of this rule, the following definitions shall apply:
+For use in the implementation of this rule, the following definitions will apply:

 High-level radioactive waste - means nuclear fuel that has been removed from a nuclear reactor.